Tada-Project/tada/README.md

   --schema SCHEMA       The path to the jsonschema (default: None) --startsize STARTSIZE
-                        Starting size of the doubling experiment (default: 1) --steps STEPS         Maximum rounds of experiment (default: 10) --runningtime RUNNINGTIME
+                        Starting size of the doubling experiment (default: 1) --maxsize MAXSIZE     Maximum size of the doubling experiment (default: 1500) --steps STEPS         Maximum rounds of experiment (default: 10) --runningtime RUNNINGTIME
                         Maximum running time (default: 200)